jonaskje/binary-object-notation/README.md

 - A BON record is memory mappable and mem moveable.
 No parsing or fixup required.
 - A BON record is canonical in the sense that two semantically identical JSON documents are represented by identical BON records.
-- Homogenous arrays of numbers can be accessed as an array of doubles.
+- Homogenous arrays of numbers can be accessed as a simple array of doubles.
-- Object members are sorted by their keys's 32-bit murmur3 hashes.
+- Object members are sorted by their name's 32-bit murmur3 hashes.
 This makes linear parsing of an object's members possible.
 Searching for a key is log2(N), too.

 BON is not a serialization format like BSON.